 In the summer of 2016, Amy went to Sachaqa Centro de Arte in San Roque de Cumbaza, Peru where she built a site specific sculpture entitled Mayatataq Rishanki (A donde vas?).

 Amy loves experimenting with new techniques and exploring new ways to use soft materials like fabric and thread.
-Lately, she has been working with one new concept per month for 2018.
+Lately, she has been working with different concepts throughout 2018.
 January was an experiment in embroidery texture with a focus on the word “No.” which has been repeated in her work lately.
-February is a focus on tiny embroidery, or #minibroidery.
-March will be working with the technique of punch needling.
-Check back to see what the rest of the year holds!
+February was a focus on tiny embroidery, or #minibroidery.
+March was #marchmeetthemaker.
+April 2nd - July 12th is the 100 Day Project where Amy is creating #100daysofcirclesonpaper.

 When she is not creating her own work, Amy is building window and in-store displays at Anthropologie or spending quality time with her husband, Adam, and kitten, Hugo.